hdgarrood/purescript-numeric-hierarchy-guide/monoids.rst

 Persuade yourself that :math:`(\mathbb{Q}, +)` is a monoid by checking each of the three laws.
 What is the identity element?

+**Exercise 2.3.** (Harder) Prove that a monoid can only have one identity element.
+Hint: imagine a monoid which has two distinct identity elements, and consider what happens if you combine them with the monoid operation.

 One more slightly strange example: Consider a set :math:`X`, which contains precisely one element, :math:`x`.
 We can define an operation :math:`*` on this set as follows: